If you are on this page, you are probably curious about one of two things:

 Currently, I AM NOT accepting review requests.
 However, I am limiting those requests to those from verified publishers.
 I will not accept self-published novels.

 If I was contacted in the past about writing a review and accepted, it has been noted in the review blog post that a copy of the book (in whichever format specified) was given to me in exchange for an honest review.

 I am always honored to be asked to read and review, and I do my best to be respectful and fair to both the author, their work, and to fellow bloggers who read the reviews.
 My opinions are subjective to none but myself, and do not necessarily reflect the opinions of others.

 I reserve the right to deny a review request for any reason.

 Product Review Requests:

-Ratings are subjective.
-I appreciate how some have standardized their rating system to make it less subjective, but I find that it can still be difficult to evaluate exactly where a book would fall on a set scoring system.
-Therefore, on my blog, I use a loose format that follows as such:
+Even though I use this system, I understand ratings are subjective.
+I know it can still be difficult to evaluate exactly where a book would fall on a set scoring system.
+Therefore, I also use a format that follows as such:

 - How I came across the book